• Skip to primary navigation

 We color coffee filters.
 We paint them.
 We stick them to things.
 More on that next Tuesday, when I share 10 crafts to make with coffee filters.

-I wanted to find some cool, quirky ways to use my gazillion coffee filters, and I came up with these.coffee filtersPin
+I wanted to find some cool, quirky ways to use my gazillion coffee filters, and I came up with these.a coffee filter with coffee grounds in the centerPin

 You can really use a coffee filter as you'd use a paper towel, but since we don't use paper towels any more (reducing waste and cost and all that), it would not make sense to use another disposable paper product in the same way.